TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

 ==========

 :ref:`TYPO3 explained <t3coreapi:api-overview>`
-    The main document for advanced developers and integrators, describes the API, coding guidelines, configuration options and security guidelines.
-Introduces extension development to enhance TYPO3.
+    The main document for advanced developers and integrators.
+It describes the API, coding guidelines, configuration options and security guidelines.
+Introduces creating extension to enhance TYPO3.
 :doc:`TYPO3 Core changelog <changelog:Index#typo3-core-changelog>`
     Learn what is new in TYPO3 and how to migrate away from deprecated functionality.